art-mironoff/redmine-daily-report/README.md

 # Redmine Daily Report

 This Google Apps Script automates generating and sending daily reports based on Redmine time entries to a specified client email.
+Reports can be sent immediately or saved to Gmail drafts for manual review before sending.

 **Note:** Only Gmail accounts are supported for sending emails.